netspective-studios/PgDCP/support/DEPLOY.md

 `
 Settings -> About
 `
-## To check PgDCP is already installed
+## To check PgDCP is already installed, goto Terminal
 ```
 psql --version
 ```